whereby/sdk/packages/browser-sdk/README.md

 Migration from v1 to v2 is only relevant for users of the `<whereby-embed />` web component.
 The following changes are necessary when upgrading to v2:

 -   If you import the web component in your app, you need to add `/embed` to the import path, like so `import "whereby.com/browser-sdk/embed"`
 -   If you load the web component using a `<script>` tag, the src needs to be changed to `https://cdn.srv.whereby.com/embed/v2-embed.js`.
 In addition, the `type="module"` attribute is no longer required and can be removed.

 The functionality of the web component should be exactly as the latest version on the v1 branch, but a TypeScript definition is now available for projects using this language.

+# Test